Skip to Content

 If you’re in doubt as to whether or not somewhere is safe to walk, just flag down a taxi or colectivo or order an Uber.
 It’s better to spend a few bucks for a ride than to lose your wallet or phone to a criminal.

-A Note About Staying Walking To and From the Border
+Walking To and From the Border

 In order to walk from the border to downtown, you must cross a walking bridge that goes over the Tijuana River.
 This is where you are most likely to encounter criminals.
 I have heard stories from several people who have been mugged and assaulted on this bridge.

-This particular bridge is dangerous is because it has a dark, winding staircases where muggers can hide.
+This particular bridge is dangerous because it has a dark, winding staircase where muggers can hide.
 Tourists with money and valuables are also likely to cross here.
 During the day, there is a heavy police presence in the area so it is safe.
 At night, police don’t patrol the area and most of the bridge cannot be seen from the main road.

 Bridge over Tijuana River

-The bridge over Tijuana River
+The bridge over the Tijuana River

 If you absolutely must walk from the border to downtown at night, do not cross the bridge alone.
 In fact, don’t cross any bridge over the Tijuana River alone after dark.
 If you must walk, ask someone else to walk with you.
 There is safety in numbers.